TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- warmup doesn't restart if it stopped and someone joins and game commences
+- warmup theme doesn't restart if it stopped and someone joins and game commences
     - Shouldn't we resample sounds when we reset round?
         - Not really, we don't want sounds to end abruptly

 - Fix organism area order
     - Only the topmost one should be considered

-- Expand/collapse all layers

-- Allow spawning c4 on the map, then it won't spawn with the TTs, they'll have to pick it up

 - impose that 10mb limit in editor too